 WLED: Early conlusion

 My first and lasting impression of WLED is just how easy it is to set up.
-I am well aware, that WLED does now also support a button and IR remotes, but the project I just completed couldn’t have been easier.
-I am looking forward to my next excuse to set up and ESP8266 based light using WLED.
+I am well aware, that WLED does now also support a button and IR remotes, but the project I just completed couldn't have been easier.
+I am eagerly awaiting my next excuse to set up and ESP8266 based light using WLED.